John J. Zhang

 John Jin Zhang (张进 (Zhāng Jìn)) is a medical scientist who has made contributions in fertility research, and particularly in in vitro fertilization.
 He made headlines in September 2016 for successfully producing the world's first three-parent baby using the spindle transfer technique of mitochondrial replacement.
-Having obtained an M.D. from Zhejiang University School of Medicine, an M.Sc. from University of Birmingham, and a Ph.D. from University of Cambridge, he became the founder-director of New Hope Fertility Center in New York, USA.
+Having obtained an M.D. from Zhejiang University School of Medicine, an M.Sc. from University of Birmingham, and a Ph.D. from University of Cambridge, he became the founder and medical director of New Hope Fertility Center in New York, USA.

 Biography

 John Zhang studied at the Zhejiang University School of Medicine in China, and graduated with an MD in 1984.
 He continued a post-graduate course at the University of Birmingham, UK.
 He studied male fertility on which he earned an M.Sc. in 1985.
 He received the British Postgraduate Scholarship in 1989 with which he pursued further research at the University of Cambridge.
 He obtained a Ph.D. in 1991 for his thesis on in vitro maturation and fertilization of mammalian oocytes.
 Between 1991 and 1993, he worked as a post-doctoral scholar at Georgetown University in US.
 From 1993 to 1997, he coordinated a Rockefeller Foundation research programme of Georgetown University with Peking University.
 He completed residency in the Department of Obstetrics and Gynaecology at the New York University School of Medicine in 1997.
 He became the first Fellow in the Division of Reproductive Endocrinology and Infertility of New York University School of Medicine in 2001.
 In 2004, he founded the New Hope Fertility Center in New York City, becoming its Medical Director.
 The clinic has been extended to China, Russia, and Mexico.